The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 Languages change over time, and irregularities in sound and form develop naturally.
 Over the generations speakers, just as naturally, tend to eliminate the irregularities to make words behave “normally.”

 But this standardization does not happen as much with extremely common words.
 The reason is that speakers hear and use them constantly, so the irregular forms stick around.
-The verb sum is the most frequently used verb in the Latin language, so it makes sense that its peculiarities have been preserved.

-Frequently Asked Questions about the Verb Sum
+Frequently Asked Questions about the Latin Verb To Be

-What conjugation is esse?
+What conjugation is sum, esse?

 Is sum active or passive?